Assistant Professor

 years: 2022 –

 Ansa was born and raised in Kazakhstan.
-He received his BS degree in EE and CS in 2019 from Ulsan National Institute of Science and Technology (UNIST) in South Korea.
+He received his BS degree in Electrical Engineering and Computer Science in 2019 from the Ulsan National Institute of Science and Technology (UNIST) in South Korea.
 He joined USC as a PhD student in Fall 2019.
 He is interested in the development of analog and mixed-signal integrated circuits for ingestible and implantable medical devices.
-In his recent project, Ansa worked on designing an ultra-low power transmitter and receiver for insertable smart pills.
+In his recent project, Ansa worked on designing an ultra-low-power transmitter and receiver for insertable smart pills.
 In his free time, Ansa loves reading books, working out, and swimming.
 He is also passionate about learning foreign languages.

 email: jdfelix@usc.edu